Type: Policy Statement

 It is the policy of the FCA to prohibit discrimination in Agency policies, program practices, and operations.
 Employees, applicants for employment, and members of the public who seek to take part in FCA programs, activities, and services will be treated fairly.
 The Chairman and Chief Executive Officer (CEO) is ultimately responsible for ensuring that FCA meets all EEOD requirements and initiatives in accordance with laws and regulations, to maintain a workplace that is free from discrimination and that values all employees.
 FCA, under the appropriate laws and regulations, will:

-- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex, age, national origin, disability, sexual orientation, status as a parent, genetic information, or participation in discrimination or harassment complaint proceedings;
+- Ensure equal employment opportunity based on merit and qualification, without discrimination because of race, color, religion, sex, age, national origin, disability, sexual orientation, status as a parent, genetic information, or filing of a complaint, participation in discrimination or harassment complaint proceedings, or other opposition to discrimination;

 - Provide for the prompt and fair consideration of complaints of discrimination;